 How we help

-The Grey Muzzle Organization grant will provide Carolina Poodle Rescue (CPR) the means to accelerate the rehabilitative activities of their “Save Our Seniors” program.
-This program provides medical and rehabilitative care to senior dogs to get them ready for adoption.
-This year’s focus for the Grey Muzzle Grant is all about being able to give that extra bit of help to a senior dog in need.
-Ensuring Senior dogs are healthy before going up for adoption greatly increases their chances of finding that forever home.
-The generosity of The Grey Muzzle Organization allows CPR to say “yes” to even the more difficult dogs—dogs like Sophie—who just need a little more help.
+The Grey Muzzle Organization grant will enable Carolina Poodle Rescue (CPR) to continue to expand their "Save Our Seniors" program, which provides medical and rehabilitative care to senior dogs to get them ready for adoption.
+This year’s focus is all about being able say “Yes!” to senior dogs like Bailey, who need that extra bit of help to address their special needs.
+Ensuring senior dogs are healthy before going up for adoption greatly increases their chances of finding their forever home.

 About Carolina Poodle Rescue

-Carolina Poodle Rescue (CPR) is located in South Carolina with foster locations across the Carolinas, Georgia, Virginia and Florida.
-This year, Carolina Poodle Rescue celebrated their 20th year as a rescue!
-They have helped more than 8,000 dogs find their forever families.
-Over the past four years, the rescue, rehabilitation and adoption of senior dogs has grown to account for more than 45% of the total number of dogs they help annually.
-CPR serves as a first call for shelters in their service area to help with hoarding and abuse/neglect cases.
-They partner with breeders seeking humane retirement of their dogs.
-CPR also acts as a safety net when life circumstances force owners to surrender beloved pets.
+Located in South Carolina, Carolina Poodle Rescue (CPR) has foster homes across the Carolinas, Georgia, Virginia, and Florida.
+This year, CPR celebrated 21 years of livesaving and helping more than 8,000 dogs find their forever families.
+Over the past 5 years, the number of senior dogs CPR serves has grown dramatically and now accounts for more than 45% of the total number of dogs they help annually.
+CPR helps local shelters with hoarding and abuse/neglect cases, partners with breeders seeking humane retirement of their dogs, and acts as a safety net when life circumstances force owners to surrender beloved pets.
 Their mantra is simple, “One by one, until there are none.”

 How we help